Ask Slashdot: What Was Your First Home Computer?

 I'd hack Ultima III save files to give my character better gear/stats - and the mapfiles to change the map contents.

 The programming experiment I remember best was doing mandelbrot on the printer.
-I ran it over night and got about one really poor line of output b
+I ran it over night and got about one really poor line of output before giving up on it.

 Eagle 8086 (Score:2)